Kim Richards Accuses Lisa Rinna Of Using Her For A ‘RHOBH’ Season 7 Storyline

-Kim Richards is done being used by her on-screen nemesis Lisa Rinna.
+Kim Richards is done being used by her on-screen nemesis, Lisa Rinna.

 In a new interview, the newly sober Real Housewives of Beverly Hills star opened up about her ongoing drama with Rinna, revealing that the former soap actress has been using her for a storyline on the show for far too long.